 Year Five - Classes Andromeda and Centaurus

-Hello and welcome to year 5.
-Year 5 compromises of classes Andromeda and Centaurus.
+Hello and welcome to Year 5: classes Andromeda and Centaurus.

 Andromeda is the closest galaxy to the Milky Way and is one of the few galaxies that can be seen unaided from the Earth.
 Centaurus is one of the largest constellations of the sky and contains 2 of the top 10 brightest stars; Alpha Centauri and Beta Centauri.

-In year 5 children receive a holistic educational experience that involves enjoying all parts of the curriculum.
+In Year 5, children receive a holistic educational experience that involves enjoying all parts of the curriculum.
 We encourage children to use their Growth Mindset in every subject and above all, to have fun with their learning.
-We also focus on preparing our children for their upcoming SATs in the following year by practicing past papers and learning different exam techniques.

-PE for year 5 is on a Tuesday morning.
-Please ensure your child has a labelled P.E kit in school for this day.
+PE for Year 5 is on a Thursday.
+Please ensure your child comes to school wearing their PE kit for this day.
 It is important that your child does not come to school wearing jewellery or earrings on this day as they will not be able to participate.

 Our class rules and rewards

 - Always be honest.

 - To contribute to class discussions.